deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_6/result_emds_final_stack.md

 #### Test-specific assessment scope

-Coverage test: assess that the API is available and test that a data sharing request is properly covered:
+Validate that the data sharing protocol is compatible with channel encryption (e.g. TLS), that a connector authentication has taken place exclusively for the data sharing negotiation.
-- Initiate a data sharing
-- Retrieve data sharing information and status
-- Receive data sharing request outcome condition
-- Retrieve data sharing information of past data sharing actions.

-The system ranks higher if the API is secured and implements common methods, like REST.

 #### Expected Output

-The test aims to provide a comprehensive evaluation of the following aspects:

-- **Assess the Availability of the API:** Ensure that the API is accessible and functional.
-- **Test Data Sharing Requests:** Verify that data sharing requests are correctly processed, covering these steps:
-    - Initiating a data sharing request.
-    - Retrieving information and status of the data sharing request.
-    - Receiving the outcome of the data sharing request, including conditions.
-    - Accessing information on past data sharing activities.
-The system will score higher if the API is secured and utilizes standard methods, such as REST.
+The test aims to assess whether the data sharing protocol is compatible with channel encryption (e.g., TLS) and whether connector authentication has occurred solely for the purpose of data sharing negotiation.

 ### Results